ElektraInitiative/libelektra/src/plugins/ansible/README.md

 ## Plugin Configuration

-You can use the following configuration keys to modify the behaviour and output of the plugin:
+You can use the following configuration keys to modify the behavior and output of the plugin:

 | Key              | Default Value       | Description                                                      |
 | :--------------- | :------------------ | :--------------------------------------------------------------- |